amomchilov/amomchilov.github.io/_posts/2019-10-24-dont_abuse_reduce.md

 ### Keeping complex state in the accumulator

-I can't think of a concrete example right now, but I've seen people trying to wrangle really complex state (usually a tuple) as the accumulator of a reducation, with the aim of having their entire compuration expressed in one expression, like this code to get an array of every other element:
+I can't think of a concrete example right now, but I've seen people trying to wrangle really complex state (usually a tuple) as the accumulator of a reduction, with the aim of having their entire computation expressed in one expression, like this code to get an array of every other element:

 ``` Swift
 array.reduce(into: (toggler: true, result: []) { pair, element in